jkeohan/rctr-2-14-22/w06d11/intro-to-react-router.md

 React Router first provides us the `Router` component.
 It talks to the browser and allows us to create `history` (the ability to use the forward/back buttons) with our app, even though we are still on a single-page app.
 It also provides us the ability to update the URL to redirect by updating the history object.

-As with a components `return` statement the `Router` component also expects to receive only one child element.
-The child element can have routes defined or those routes could be even nested further.

 ### `Route`